mtthwm/Intro-To-Serverless/project/timeline.md

 - [ ] Configure the fetch request
 - [ ] Style the result list

-### Create Product Selection Tool:

-#### Description
-- In order to find products, users will type search terms into a search bar and a list of products will appear.

-#### ETA:
-> How long do you think it will take to complete this?
-- 1-2

-#### Objective:
-> Checklist of everything you need to do to complete this issue
-- [ ] Implement the generic search dropdown solution
-- [ ] Configure the fetch request
-- [ ] Style the result list

 ### Create search-products Endpoint:

 #### Description